Wuthering Heights by Emily Brontë - Book review, Summary, Characters, Analysis & Quotes

 Emily Brontë, the author of Wuthering Heights (1818-1848), an English writer and poet, was one of the three Brontë sisters.
 Published a self-published poetry collection in 2009, focusing on Emily.
 The style of her poems is often straightforward and emotional; the descriptions of scenes are often desolate and lonely.

-Once praised by the famous poet Matthew Arnold, he praised Emily's "passion, depth and boldness" in poems that were probably unparalleled after Byron's death.
+Once praised by the famous poet Matthew Arnold, praised Emily's "passion, depth and boldness" in poems that were probably unparalleled after Byron's death.
 But her novel Wuthering Heights overshadowed the light of her poetry.

 In September 1848, her brother Branwell died of alcohol and drug addiction.
 A frail Emily lamented her brother's untimely death, contracted tuberculosis on the day of her funeral, and refused any treatment.
 He died at home at 2 pm on December 19 of the same year, at the age of 30.

 Her "Wuthering Heights" was not well-known at the time, but it was highly sought after her death.
-Acclaimed as one of the strangest and most powerful novels in the history of British literature, this work is actually Emily's debut and her only novel.
+Acclaimed as one of the strongest and most powerful novels in the history of British literature, this work is actually Emily's debut and her only novel.

 This tragic novel describes the story of Heskelev, a gypsy outcast who was adopted by the old owner of the villa.
 He went out to get rich due to humiliation and failed love affairs.
 After returning, he took revenge on Linton, the landowner who married Catherine, and his children...